thruthesky/firebase-api-2.0/README.md

 # UPDATE
- * Jan 21, 2017: changed database structure for database rules and also for listing users in adminpage.
+   * changed database structure for database rules and also for listing users in adminpage.
        * Metadata, id, email.
        * In firebase database rules you can set rules on every nodes.
+   * database rules
+       * user's metadata is now secured
+       * still working on securing other nodes; id, email.
+   * Forum CRUD